 Organizations use various job titles to designate the individual who serves in this capacity.
 Some organizations have presidents who also hold the title of the chief executive officer (CEO).
 In other organizations, the president reports to a CEO who is the top leader.
 The president/CEO might also own or have founded the business.

 In organizations where a CEO exists, the President is second in command.
 In any organization, the titles may designate the same person with the same job—the head or leader of the organization.

 As such, the responsibilities of a president closely mirror those of a CEO.

+Whichever titles are used in an organization, the president is the top person in command in an organization and has specific responsibilities depending on the needs of his or her organization.
 Thus, the president's job responsibilities can vary from organization to organization.
 As with any level of management in an organization, the president's role starts with the fundamental job responsibilities of a manager.

 Because the role of the president bears significant responsibility, accountability, and authority within an organization, the president has these additional responsibilities in leading their organizations.